 Where can I purchase the BomeBox?

 We sell the BomeBox from our web shop and ship to almost the entire world.
+US orders are shipped directly from our warehouse in Washington.

 As we grow our distributor network, the BomeBox is also available in more and more local stores and online shops.